 The archery coordinator sets up the archery range.
 Instructs and supervises archery classes, maintains equipment, supplies and keeps records.

 Lifeguard at summer camp pool as needed.
-Teaches daily swimming classes.
 Orient staff to pool safety.
-Administer camp swim test.
+Administer camper swim test.
 Must be certified and pass the skills checklist.

 The volunteer Cook will be in charge of the safe and sanitary operation of the kitchen and all food handling.
-You will be in charge of planning, ordering supplies for, and proper preparation of all meals and snacks at the scheduled times.
+They will be in charge of planning the menu, ordering supplies, and proper preparation of all meals and snacks at the scheduled times.
 Previous cooking experience for large numbers of people is recommended.
 Standing for long periods of time is part of the job.
 San Bernardino County Food Handler Certificate required.

-The volunteer Assistant Cooks reports to the Cook and assists in the safe and sanitary operation of the kitchen and food preparation.
-If there are no Kitchen Aides, you will also help with clean up, food storage, and dish washing as well.
+The volunteer Assistant Cooks report to the Cook and assist in the safe and sanitary operation of the kitchen and food preparation.
+If there are no Kitchen Aides, you will also help with clean up, food storage, and dish washing.
 Standing for long periods of time is part of the job.

-The volunteer Kitchen Aide reports to the Cook.
-You will set up the dining room before meals, including place settings, beverages, etc. You will clean up after the meals, including dish-washing and putting them away, as well as sweeping and mopping the floors in the evening.
+The volunteer Kitchen Aides reports to the Cook.
+You will set up the dining room before meals, including place settings, beverages, etc. You will clean up after the meals, including dish-washing and putting the dishes away, as well as sweeping and mopping the floors in the evening.